apache/parquet-site/content/en/blog/features/alp_encoding.md

 The calculation above uses floating-point arithmetic, which may round the result to the nearest representable value instead of reproducing the original value.
-Because ALP is lossless, it stores the original full-precision floating-point value separately as an "exception" whenever it does not round-trip exactly.
+When the decoding process does not reproduce the original value exactly, ALP instead stores the original full-precision value separately as an "exception", keeping the encoding lossless.
 Special values such as `NaN`, `±Infinity`, and `-0.0` are also stored as exceptions.

-ALP stores data in "vectors" of between `8` and `32K` values (e.g., `1024`).
-Each vector stores a single exponent and factor, and the encoded values are stored by subtracting the lowest value (frame of reference) and then bit-packed to a fixed width.
+Within each vector, the encoded values are stored by subtracting the lowest value (frame of reference) and then bit-packing to a fixed width.
 Exceptions are stored directly after the encoded array.
 The layout of each ALP vector is shown below.

 <!-- Diagrams source: https://docs.google.com/presentation/d/1NeYAGKV2wZZMSme5rVgUGGMkfOTEnxw8oCDxid5UouM -->